cesarsotovalero/InnoBookCrossing/README.md

 We use manual testing to test our website.

+### Demo
+In the demo video, the following features are demonstrated:
+* Unregister user is able to see all the books on the main page and perform a search by book's title.
+Other functions of the website are unavailable for unregister user.
+* Register user is able to do the same functions as unregister user.
+In addition, the registered user can upload the book, edit it.

+Web verion is avai

 ## :footprints: Installation Steps

  1) Download the contents of this Git repository